Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 2. Create a 5×5 identity matrix and modify it to have 2s on the diagonal
 3. Use `np.linspace()` to create 50 evenly spaced points between 0 and 2π, then compute sin of each point
 4. Compare `np.arange(0, 1, 0.1)` vs `np.linspace(0, 1, 11)` - what's the difference?

+> **INSTRUCTOR NOTES**: Give them 8-10 minutes.
+This exercise covers the core array creation functions and introduces some basic operations.
+Question 4 often reveals the arange vs linspace confusion - use this as a teaching moment.

 #### Answer